 - Hunter Shanks (Bennington, Nebraska) representing SD BRIN

 About the event

 The event will represent students statewide who conduct research in a variety of disciplines.
-In its 25th year, the 2022 event will showcase impactful research and creative activities of undergraduate students, as well as highlight successful faculty research and commercialization efforts.
+In its 26th year, the 2023 event will showcase impactful research and creative activities of undergraduate students, as well as highlight successful faculty research and commercialization efforts.
 The session is organized by the South Dakota Board of Regents and SD EPSCoR (South Dakota’s Established Program to Stimulate Competitive Research).